Standing with AmeriCorps Members

 ⭐Media Tips

-• Assume you're on the record at all times.
+• Assume you're on the record—always.

 • Clarify ground rules up front.

-Before the interview starts, ask:
+Before anything starts, ask:

 “Can we agree that anything I say before you start recording is off the record?”